config-i1/greybox/cran-comments.md

 ---
 title: "Cran Comments"
 author: "Ivan Svetunkov"
-date: "16 September 2019"
+date: "19 September 2019"
 output: html_document
 ---
 ## Version
-This is the release of the package ``greybox``, v0.5.4
+This is the release of the package ``greybox``, v0.5.5

+***The reason for an early resubmission***
+In greybox v0.5.4, a method c.ts() was introduced, which caused recursion issues (Error: C stack usage 7969664 is too close to the limit) in some functions of packages (not related to greybox) loaded in the same environment.
+The v0.5.5 removes this method, so that the issue can be resolved.

+My appologies for the mess!

 # Test environments
 * local ubuntu 19.04, R 3.5.2